 - Define Primary Goals

-- Open your advertising plan document in Google Docs or Microsoft Word.
+- Open your advertising plan in a shared doc (Google Docs or Notion works).

 - Apply the SMART Framework